Curriculum Detail

 • Farm to Plate

 In Farm to Plate, students develop the basic skills and knowledge needed to grow and prepare farm-fresh food.
-Students work as a team to grow, maintain, process, and cook vegetables and other crops at the Hildene Farm gardens and greenhouse.
+Students work as a team to grow, harvest, process, and cook vegetables and herbs at the Hildene Farm gardens and greenhouse.
 While developing these skills, students practice collaborating with peers, engaging in hands-on learning, observing natural phenomena, and growing toward achievement of personal and academic goals.
 Students share the experience of creating meals and recipes together, and they contribute to food access programs in the local community.
 They also have opportunities to learn how food interacts with the environment and their bodies, and to explore the farm and surrounding ecosystems.
-This class is designed to make agricultural science accessible to all learners, and includes opportunities for peer mentorship for interested students.
-This class takes place primarily at the Farm & Food Studies classroom at Hildene Farm.
-Space is limited; students must consult with their school counselor to enroll.
+This class is designed to make agricultural and culinary experience accessible to all learners, and includes opportunities for peer mentorship for interested students.
+This class takes place primarily at the Farm and Food Studies classroom at Hildene Farm.

 • Forensic Science